YangJingyuan99/shieldreduce/AEInstructions.md

 ### Exp#3 (Inline performance)

-The testing process for Exp#3 is exactly the same as for Exp#1, you just need to avoid testing ShieldReduce that with different $\alpha$ (step-4).
+The testing process for Exp#3 is exactly the same as for Exp#1, you just need to skip testing ShieldReduce with different $\alpha$ (step-4).

 You can obtain the upload speed from `OnlineSpeed(MB/s)` of each entry in `serverlog.csv`: